 Profit by Design

 Profit by Design takes an approach that recognises the changes in how customers buy.
 It looks at how we can build a profitable business in this age and economy.
-Profit by Design is founded on six key principles (described below).
-And then applies the Architecture for Customer Engagement to achieve higher levels of business profitability and resilience.
+Profit by Design is founded on a set of key principles (you can read in this companion article).
+And then applies the Architecture for Customer Engagement to deign business activity to achieve higher levels of business profitability and resilience.

 Revenue and profitability for any business comes from customers.
 Products and services may be the thing that customers buy, but it is the total sum of customers who buy, how they buy and what they say about the products and services.
 Essentially, your customer portfolio is the key determinant of the profitability of your business.
 How these customers spend, stay with you and how they advocate (or not) (see the article on Customer Lifetime Value).